rethinkdb/rethinkdb-rs/api/python/aggregation/group.md

 When grouped data are returned to the client, they are transformed into a client-specific native type.
 (Something similar is done with [times](/docs/dates-and-times/).)
-In Python, grouped data are transformed into a `Hash`.
+In Python, grouped data are transformed into a `dictionary`.
+If the group value is an `array`, the key is converted to a `tuple`.
+If the group value is a `dictionary`, it will be converted to a `frozenset`.

 If you instead want to receive the raw pseudotype from the server (e.g. if you're planning to serialize the result as JSON), you can specify `group_format: 'raw'` as an optional argument to `run`: